YiyuanZhang1995/Template-for-the-statistical-analysis-of-data-sets-including-activity-and-temperature/README.md

 Parameters.csv lists the circadian parameters, the cluster and the most significant period in chest surface temperature for all subjects.

-Prob of rest for all subjects free(work).csv summarises the probability of rest in one free (work) day for all subjects
+Prob of rest for all subjects free(work).csv summarises the probability of rest or rest profile in one free (work) day for all subjects